buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

 The door is a built element that is predominately used to provide controlled access for people, goods, animals and vehicles.
 It includes constructions with hinged, pivoted, sliding, and additionally revolving and folding operations.

-> NOTE&nbsp; Definition according to ISO 6707-1: construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.
+> NOTE  Definition according to ISO 6707-1: construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.

 The _IfcDoor_ defines a particular occurrence of a door inserted in the spatial context of a project.
 A door can:
 * be inserted as a filler in an opening using the _IfcRelFillsElement_ relationship, then the _IfcDoor_ has an inverse attribute _FillsVoids_ provided;
->NOTE&nbsp; View definitions or implementer agreements may restrict the relationship to only include one door into one opening.
+>NOTE  View definitions or implementer agreements may restrict the relationship to only include one door into one opening.

 * be part of an element assembly, in general an _IfcCurtainWall_, using the _IfcRelAggregates_ relationship, then the _IfcDoor_ has an inverse attribute _Decomposes_ is provided;
 * be a "free standing" door, then the _IfcDoor_ has no inverse attributes _FillsVoids_ or _Decomposes_ provided.